Responding to Incorrect or Insulting Comments on Websites

 If I think I know who the patient is, should I contact the patient directly to request that the patient correct or remove his or her post?

-What about filing a defamation action against an identifiable patient?
+What about filing a defamation action against the identifiable patient?